srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

   its own page-flip event arrives (matched by CRTC), so monitors at different refresh rates each run at their own pace instead of the slowest gating the rest.
-  Connector→CRTC assignment never reuses a CRTC, so a machine with more monitors than CRTCs drives as many as the hardware allows and logs the rest.
+  ConnectorCRTC assignment never reuses a CRTC, so a machine with more monitors than CRTCs drives as many as the hardware allows and logs the rest.
 Modes are chosen by the `PREFERRED` flag rather than list order.
   The rest of the compositor reaches outputs through